-This manual provides instructions for installing and removing patches that are provided by Compaq Computer Corporation in its Tru64 UNIX and TruCluster software products patch kits.
+This manual provides instructions for installing and removing patches that are provided by Compaq Computer Corporation in its Tru64TM UNIX and TruCluster software products patch kits.
 It also describes baselining techniques and provides other information for working with patches.

-The information provided here deals with patches installed on Versions 4.0D and higher and 5.0 and higher, including both official and customer-specific (CSP) patches.
+The information provided here deals with patches installed on Versions 4.0F and higher, including both Release and Customer-Specific (CSP) patches.
 The differences in dealing with the different product versions and patch-kit types are minimal; this manual alerts you to those differences during process discussions and step-by-step instructions.